Like most things surrounding the internet, email is a mixed bag when it comes to employees’ productivity.

 - Use BCC to protect others’ privacy

-Now let’s go over these in a little more detail!
+Now let’s go over these in more detail!

 Email Rules to Live By